 Hotel and restaurant in the desert.
 This superb “Fortress of the Sun” overlooks the Thar desert, right in the heart of Rajasthan.
 Mihir Garh, designed throughout by Sidhart Singh and his wife Rashmi, was born out of their desire to share this heaven on earth.
 The fortress mirrors the architecture of the local villages, with its rounded edges, open fireplaces and alcoves, and the colour of the stone merges seamlessly with the surrounding sand.
 Mihir Garh stands as a tribute to this land swept by the desert winds and has been designed as an eco-friendly hotel.
 Each suite provides a unique place to relax, where luxurious appointments act as a foil to the mineral sand of the surrounding desert. ...
 Learn moreless

 Located about sixty kilometres from Mihir Garh, the city of Jodhpur still calls to mind Rajasthan's feudal splendour.
 The blue houses of the old city, the rich palaces and the lively bazaars make the ancient "blue city" special.
-Dominated by the impregnable citadel of Mehrangarh, Jodhpur for a long...Read More less
+Dominated by the impregnable citadel of Mehrangarh, Jodhpur for a long time...Read More less

 Hotel and restaurant in the desert.
 With spectacular views of a dramatic wilderness, life at Suján JAWAI celebrates the great outdoors.
 Spend unforgettable days on wilderness adventures and tracking leopards; breakfasts in the bush, yoga outdoors and delicious dinners under constellations of an unending starry sky.
 It is the most sophisticated and ecological way to discover a truly enchanting landscape.
 A wander to outlying villages allows immersive experiences of local culture and insights into some of the camp’s brilliant community projects.
 With just 10 tents including a Family and a Royal Suite, Jawai redefines sustainable luxury in the wilderness. ...
 Learn moreless